Iliad signals weaker cash flow as it steps up 5G spending

 The coronavirus pandemic pushed Iliad to postpone its Italian broadband launch until after the summer, although it predicted it would turn a profit from the country in the current quarter, sooner than previously expected.

-Shares also fell at Iliad's main French rivals and British mobile operator Vodafone (VOD.L), the latter of which also warned of more spending to come. read more
+Shares also fell at Iliad’s main French rivals and British mobile operator Vodafone, the latter of which also warned of more spending to come.

 ($1 = 0.8187 euros)